dotnet/docs-maui/docs/user-interface/controls/image.md

 Embedded images are loaded based on their resource ID, which is compromised of the name of the project and its location in the project.
 For example, placing *dotnet_bot.png* in the root folder of a project named *MyProject* will result in a resource ID of *MyProject.dotnet_bot.png*.
 Similarly, placing *dotnet_bot.png* in the *Assets* folder of a project named *MyProject* will result in a resource ID of *MyProject.Assets.dotnet_bot.png*.

-The `ImageSource.FromResource` method can be used to load an image that's been embedded into an assembly as a resource:
+The `ImageSource.FromResource` method can be used to load an image that's embedded into an assembly as a resource:

 ```csharp
 Image image = new Image